nvu01/Undervalued-Stock-Trade-Tracking/README.md

 └─ Report.xlsm                                  # Imports undervalued_trades.csv to generate performance reports
 ```
 Unlike other later years, the year 2025 only contains one account statement and one position statement because:
-- This project started at the end of 2025, so monthly snapshots of positions were not available.
+- This subproject started at the end of 2025, so monthly snapshots of positions were not available.
 - All trades in 2025 were buy transactions, so there were no sell transactions to track.

 ## ETL pipeline